Few things in life apply to all people

-I’m a retired computer geek who used to handle every aspect of large system design and installation and I was pretty good at it (almost zero error rate and no instructions necessary,) so the theory is that I will have insights on booking systems that no other massage therapist will.
-And, I’m a stickler for wanting to know certain nitty gritty stuff about software, and that’s the stuff no marketer is ever going to tell you: The good and the bad.
+I’m a retired computer geek who used to handle every aspect of large system design and installation and I was pretty good at it from the viewpoint of writing systems that were error-free, and so intuitive that no instruction manual was needed.
+The theory is that I will have insights on booking systems that no other massage therapist will.
+And, I’m a stickler for wanting to know certain stuff about software that no marketer is ever going to tell you: The good and the bad.
 There's no such thing as perfection, so if there are problems, we want to at least be okay with them because we are going to have to live with them, and what each person can live with varies from person to person.
 You'll certainly discover what I view as problematic!

-Booking software companies have emerged, merged, folded, and been renamed, so that actual number of "sites reviewed" here will change as time goes by.
+Booking software companies continue to emerge, merge, change owners, fold, and be renamed, so that actual number of "sites reviewed" here will change as time goes by.
 Between that and competition driving them all to be more-or-less equal in functionality, my reviews will change accordingly over time, likely focusing on the nuances instead of the basics.
 Competition really does make for better products!

 Today, most booking apps can handle the loner freelancer all the way up to large enterprises with single or multiple locations.
 You will, however, need to know if you must be HIPAA compliant and, if so, choose only HIPAA compliant software.
-Being a bodyworker doesn't necessarily mean you must be HIPAA compliant for online booking - so do your homework on this, before you start evaluating apps.
+Being a bodyworker doesn't necessarily mean you must be HIPAA compliant for online booking, especially if you are only using a booking app to book appointments and make payments - so do your homework on this, before you start evaluating apps.

 Every therapist will have their own priorities when it comes to which bells and whistles of a software package suit their business, so I recommend you start with a list of "must haves" versus "nice to have" to ease your way.
 Due to the immense competition out there, almost everything you need is going to be available, at least for a price.